cloudposse/atmos/website/docs/cli/commands/workflow.md

 This command allows sequential execution of `atmos` and `shell` commands defined as workflow steps.

-An `atmos` workflow is a series of steps that are run in order to achieve some outcome.
+An Atmos workflow is a series of steps that are run in order to achieve some outcome.
 Every workflow has a name and is easily executed from the command line by calling `atmos workflow`.
 Use workflows to orchestrate any number of commands.
 Workflows can call any `atmos` subcommand, shell commands, and has access to the stack configurations.